Here it is, third part of Usability series dealing with test designs. Once you know what the user should do, design the entire test session.

 You can even ask them why finding out this particular piece of information wasn’t important to them when they were completing the main task.

 The usability issues you notice while a user completes each of these small tasks will not have the same impact as the ones that might occur during the main task because most users won’t take those paths.
 Still, it’s worth knowing that there are some usability issues there.
+So, take you time and make sure you know what is test scenario and how to design test scenario.

 Missed the previous part?